hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 Most of you know this, but this just illustrates which branches are being used when you are pushing and fetching.

 ## Steps ##
 - Create a perfect copy of a Carpentries lesson (*e.g.* just downloaded or cloned).
-See detailed instructions for [users](One-detailed-protocol-for-general-beginners) or [maintainers](One-detailed-protocol-for-beginner-maintainers).
-I'll a page on *"OMG the maintainer asked me for a change/correction what can I do?"*, later.
+See detailed instructions for [users](One-detailed-protocol-for-beginners) or [maintainers](One-detailed-protocol-for-beginner-maintainers).
+I'll put up a page on *"OMG the maintainer asked me for a change/correction what can I do?"*, later.

 1. Checkout (create) a new branch (My-branch) and make changes to the lesson on this branch
 2. Push your changes to the same branch on your Github (upstream) repo